Official Nebraska Government Website

 All applicants must:

-• Submit a completed Application for Licensure on the application form furnished by the Nebraska Real Estate Commission salesperson or broker, of the real estate license you hold in your previous state of residence.
+• Submit a completed Application for Licensure on the application form furnished by the Nebraska Real Estate Commission of the real estate license you hold in your previous state of residence.

-If you choose to utilize the electronic application you must follow the instructions specific to that option located at https://www.nebraska.gov/NREC/real/.
-Prior to proceeding with the electronic filing of an application, it is strongly recommended that you carefully review the Checklist Help Guide and the Screen Guide Menu.
-Print a copy of these documents to assist you throughout the process.
+When utilizing the electronic application you must follow the instructions specific to that option located at https://nrec.nebraska.gov/licensing-forms/applicationprocess.html.
+Prior to proceeding with the electronic filing of an application, it is strongly recommended that you carefully review the Screen Guide Menu.
+Print a copy of this document to assist you throughout the process.
 APPLICATION DEADLINES REMAIN THE SAME FOR ANY METHOD UTILIZED.

 • Under the "Statutory Education Requirement" section of the Application for License indicate the name of the three clock-hour class required as referenced in number two, above.

 • Remit, with the application, the correct license fee.
-Discover, Visa or MasterCard will be accepted.
-Debit cards will NOT be accepted. $30.00 Processing Fee Charged For All Returned Payments
+ACH, American Express, Discover, Visa or MasterCard will be accepted. $30.00 Processing Fee Charged For All Returned Payments

 • Submit proof or cause to have proof submitted of Errors and Omissions Insurance Coverage.
 Persons seeking real estate licenses on an inactive status need not supply this.
 (See Errors and Omissions Insurance Fact Sheet, and Enrollment Information concerning the State-offered Plan.
 Errors and Omission forms and premiums must be submitted directly to the insurer.)
 Persons seeking real estate licenses on inactive status need not supply this.